parsaeisa/Notes/Software engineering/Non-technical/work culture.md

 ### Leading level

 I think in a leading level, the developer (?!) should checks the services' health **overally**.
+Think again about the division given in the first of this document.
 A leader in the first place should:
+- **Creating new features:** Think how to plan implementing new features:
+    - Divide tasks between team members carefully.
+You should adjust the granularity of tasks.
+    - Each features that needs to be implemented has a priority and a manager should schedule their implementations carefully.
+- **Making old features sustaible**:
     - Monitor services, check their health
-- Think how to plan implementing new features
-- Only think about their improvement
+    - Think about improvements.
     - And think about the feasibility of those improvements based on the resources
         * resources are mainly time and team members.
 These two factors specify the priority

 Then the leader must break the problem to smaller ones (it can be accomplished by a meeting with team members) and dispatch them between team members.
 He must see:
 - Members unboardings